Anxiety

 single event trauma

 These are often events that happen unexpectedly and result in the development of trauma responses based on the event.
 This type of trauma is what we may more traditionally understand as PTSD.
-My training, especially in Somatic Experiencing, allows me a framework to provide specialized therapy for inescapable attacks, falls, high velocity or motor vehicle accidents, medical procedures or surgeries, and sexual assault traumas.
+My training, especially as a Somatic Experiencing Practitioner, allows me a framework to provide specialized therapy for inescapable attacks, falls, high velocity or motor vehicle accidents, medical procedures or surgeries, and sexual assault traumas.